scikit-learn-contrib/scikit-matter/docs/source/selection.rst

 WARNING
 -------
-The following two CUR methods are undergoing re-structuring, and will soon be replaced with classes similar in structure to `SimpleCUR`.
+The following two CUR methods are undergoing re-structuring, and will soon be replaced with classes similar in structure to `CUR`.

 .. currentmodule:: skcosmo.feature_selection
 .. autoclass:: FeatureCUR